Transgender people in sports: Olympics

 On 21 July 2021, at the same Games, Canadian soccer player Quinn became the first non-binary transgender person to compete and to win a medal competing at the Olympics, playing for the Canadian women's soccer team.
 At the 2020 Summer Olympics, they became the first out, transgender Olympian to medal and win a gold medal.
 Alana Smith, a non-binary skateboarder, represented the United States in the women's skateboarding semi-finals of the 2020 Summer Olympics.

 In November 2021 the IOC issued a non-legally binding framework that focuses on ten principles of inclusion: "prevention of harm, non-discrimination, fairness, no presumption of advantage, evidence-based approach, primacy of health and bodily autonomy, stakeholder-centered approach, right to privacy and periodic reviews".
 The new guidelines have been described as loosening rules that impede transgender and intersex athlete's participation in Olympic sports, with enforcement of sport-specific rules governing inclusion.

 On February 18, 2022, Timothy LeDuc became the first openly non-binary athlete to compete in a Winter Olympics in Beijing.
 They competed in pairs figure skating alongside their skating partner Ashley Cain-Gribble for Team USA.

+In March 2026, the IOC banned trans women and intersex athletes from competing in female events at the 2028 Summer Olympics and future Olympic Games with all potential Olympic athletes requiring to undergo a one-time SRY screening before being permitted to compete in the female category.
+IOC president Kirsty Coventry stated that the new policy was "based on science" and was made because "it is absolutely clear that it would not be fair for biological males to compete in the female category".

+Several days before the official IOC announcement, over 100 human rights and other groups issued a joint statement in which they criticized the proposed rule change as "a blunt and discriminatory response that is not supported by science and violates international human rights law".